Skip to main content

 The AI Capex Boom

-• Companies with search monopolies fear users migrating to chatbots instead of search browsers.
+• Companies with search monopolies fear users migrating to AI chatbots and agents instead of traditional search.

 • Smartphone makers question the relevance of their devices in an AI-first world.